lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 aws dynamodb scan --table-name <stack-name>-RateLimitTable-<suffix>
 ```

+Hooray!
+Our rate limiter works as expected! 🎉

 ## Wrapping up

 If this post has done its job, two ideas should now be sitting next to each
 other in your head:

 1. **The middleware pattern is worth every bit of hype it has accumulated in
-   the Node.js / Python / Go web worlds.** It keeps Lambda handlers small,
+   the Node.js / Python / Go web worlds, and it fits Lambda perfectly.**
-   composable, and easy to test.
-It was a huge part of the appeal of
+   It keeps handlers small, composable, and easy to test.
+That was a
+   huge part of the appeal of [middy](https://middy.js.org) back in
-   [middy](https://middy.js.org) in 2017, and it is just as valuable today.
+   2017, and the same property is just as valuable today.
 2. **Rust Lambda has it too, sitting right there in the runtime.** Because
    the `aws-lambda-rust-runtime` is built on tokio, every handler is already
    a tower `Service`; writing a middleware is a matter of implementing two
    traits and chaining a `ServiceBuilder`.

 Once you start thinking in layers, it gets addictive.
 A real Rust Lambda
-typically stacks auth, logging, request validation, response signing, CORS,
+typically stacks auth, logging, request validation, response signing,
-and rate limiting, and the handler is left to do the one thing it actually
+CORS, rate limiting, and more, leaving the handler to do the one thing
-cares about.
-That is the same shape middy gives Node.js, and it is within
+it actually cares about.
+That is the same shape middy gives Node.js,
-reach here too.
+and it is well within reach in Rust too.

 Some next steps you might enjoy:

+- Add an authentication verification layer.
+- Then you can move the limiter key to something that survives IP changes for
-- Add a JWT verification layer (swap the IP-based key for a user claim).
+  authenticated users (e.g. swap the IP-based key for a user claim).
 - Trade the fixed window for a token-bucket implementation; the middleware
   skeleton stays identical.
-- Move the limiter key to something that survives IP changes for
-  authenticated users.
 - Try the same pattern on a non-HTTP Lambda (SQS, EventBridge); the
   `lambda_runtime` crate exposes the same `Service`-based API.